 - Once set on a theme, you can move on to install the necessary plugins.
 While Themes decide the look of your website, plugins help you add specific features to your websites like a contact form or payment gateway.

 - wordpress.org has a depository of tens of thousands of plugins where you can install as many third-party plugins as you want.
 The ability to add third-party themes and plugins gives you full control over your website.
+Check our list of 25 Free Must-have plugins on your WordPress website.

 - wordpress.com doesn't give you any control over your website's Search Engine Optimization (SEO).
 And as it doesn't allow you to install any third-party plugins, you cannot utilize the benefits of any of the popular SEO plugins.
 Unless you use a business plan where you can install plugins, wordpress.com doesn't allow you to use third-party SEO plugins.